 Autumn (September To November)

-Autumn (September-November) is one of the perfect seasons to trekking with hiking in Himalayan Nepal, so thousands of trekkers choose these months.
+Autumn (September-November) is one of the perfect seasons to trek hiking in Himalayan Nepal, so thousands of trekkers choose these months.
 In fact, September, October, and November months are will be full of excellent atmosphere as well as beauty, enjoys your journey with joy and beauty.
 The Autumn season provides reference weather with clear magnificent mountains.
-The temperature is good than another season.
+The temperature is good than in another season.
 September-November is a great time to express your adventure in Himalayan Nepal.
 It will also be free from natural disasters such as floods and landslides these months.
-It's the most famous season to goes high altitude area of Himalayan.
+It's the most famous season to go high altitude areas of the Himalayans.

 Winter (November To March)

 Winter (November-March) is also possible to trek in Himalayan Nepal, the weather condition is stable and the days are clear.
-December, January and February are the cold months in Nepal.
-Days temperatures are cool but the nights are much cold.
-During the winter trek is risk winds and colder temperatures.
-Above 3,000m altitude being usually snowfall and freezing.
-If you are looking for wonderful scenery, let choose the lower elevation trek in Nepal.
+December, January, and February are the cold months in Nepal.
+Day temperatures are cool but the nights are much cold.
+During the winter treks are risk winds and colder temperatures.
+Above 3,000m altitude is usually snowfall and freezing.
+If you are looking for wonderful scenery, let's choose the lower elevation trek in Nepal.

 Spring (March To May)

 Spring (March-May) is the second famous trekking season in Himalayan Nepal.
-March, April, and May is also a great option to mountain climbing and high altitude trek.
-At spring morning weather condition will be clear, but the afternoon sky covered by the cloud, and sometimes can be rain.
+March, April, and May is also a great option for mountain climbing and high-altitude trek.
+In spring morning weather conditions will be clear, but the afternoon sky covered by the cloud, and sometimes can be rain.
 You can get to see beautiful flowers like jasmine, pine, and rhododendron with wild flora.
-During the Spring, lower altitude trek is mildly warm and above 3,000m quite a moderate temperature.
-This season also best to express your adventure in Nepal.
+During the Spring, the lower altitude trek is mildly warm and above 3,000m quite a moderate temperature.
+This season is also best to express your adventure in Nepal.

 Summer (June To August)

 In the summer season, the trekkers are less crowded in the Himalayan region will be less.
-June, July and August are the main raining season in Nepal which involves monsoon.
+June, July, and August are the main raining season in Nepal which involves the monsoon.
 Bad weather can hamper travel, maybe some problems during the journey due to heavy rain.
 Some travelers prefer to travel at this time as this is also not an emergency period.
-The weather is hot and almost everyday rains.
-This season is better for the tour to Tibet and in Himalayan Nepal like Mustang, Dolpo region, and Nar-Phu valley because these regions are in the rain-shadow.
+The weather is hot and almost every day rains.
+This season is better for the tour to Tibet and in Himalayan Nepal like Mustang, Dolpo region, and Nar-Phu valley because these regions are in the rain shadow.

 Trekking equipment is the essential material used during the trip to the Himalayas, which is used on a daily basis.
 Without trekking equipment, your trip may be unsuccessful so we request you please follow the list.
 If you have not time to buy in your country, so don't worry we can help to buy trekking equipment in Kathmandu.
 Himalayan Frozen Adventure Pvt.Ltd will make your precious time reference and entertainment.